operatorit/SOTA_Visualisation_Pack/README.md

 - SOTA API, available at at https://api2.sota.org.uk/docs/index.html,
 - SOTA summits database, available at https://www.sotadata.org.uk/summitslist.csv (saved also locally in respository).

-# Use

-You can use this repository for any personal and non-commercial use.
-I'll be happy to hear from you if you integrate it with some system/solution.

 # Contributions